Noncommutative hyperbolic metrics: A smooth (pseudo)metric

 This is implied by the general fact that $AA^*<4I_{k'}\implies PAPA^*P\le4P=4I_k.$ Indeed, clearly $AA^*<4I_{k'}\implies PAA^*P\le4P=4I_k$ and $P\leq I_{k'}\implies(PA)P(P^*A)^*\le PAA^*P\le4I_k.$ Thus, $P_kbP_k\in\daleth(a,c)_k$ for all $0<k<k'$.
 Clearly this proof applies as well to generalized balls.

 \end{remark}

 As mentioned in Section \ref{pseudodistance}, the definition of $\tilde{d}_\mathcal D$ is similar to the definition of the Kobayashi distance.
-We show next that in fact there are large families of sets $\mathcal D$ on which ${d}_\mathcal D$ actually coincides with the Kobayashi distance.
+We show next that generally ${d}_\mathcal D$ is dominated by the Kobayashi distance, with equality for the unit ball or half-plane of a $C^*$-algebra.
+We denote by $k_{\mathcal D,n}$ the Kobayashi distance on the domain $\mathcal D_n$, and by $\kappa_{\mathcal D,n}$ the infinitesimal Kobayashi metric on $\mathcal D_n$.